• DIY/Home

 Potty Train Your Puppy

 Dogs naturally want to pee away from their sleeping area.
-Potty training is important because it teaches your puppy not to pee inside the home.
+Potty training a puppy is important because it teaches your puppy not to pee inside the home.

 Start from the first day your puppy is old enough to walk confidently.
 Puppies like to pee in the same place each time.
 After meals, take your puppy to the yard and wait for him or her to pee.
 The puppy will form a habit that’s reinforced to that area.